1. Education

 The New York Tribune calculated that an American, budgeting for transportation plus hotels, could travel to London to see the Great Exhibition for about $500.

 The legendary editor of the New York Tribune, Horace Greeley, sailed to England to visit the Great Exhibition.
-He marveled at the amount of items on display, and mentioned in a dispatch written in late May 1851 that he had spent "the better portion of five days there, roaming and gazing at will," but still hadn't come close to seeing everything he hoped to see.
+He marveled at the number of items on display and mentioned in a dispatch written in late May 1851 that he had spent "the better portion of five days there, roaming and gazing at will," but still hadn't come close to seeing everything he hoped to see.

 The Crystal Palace Was Moved and Used for Decades